 During the thrive phrase, businesses can consider ways to integrate human rights within their corporate culture and examine their operations through a “human rights lens.”
 How can this be accomplished?
 Here are some considerations:

 Building Trust Through Human Rights

 The March 2020 Edelman Trust Barometer shows that stakeholders are paying more attention to how businesses act during the COVID-19 crisis.
-90 percent of respondents stated that “businesses must do everything they can to protect the well-being and financial security of their employees and suppliers…”
+90 per cent of respondents stated that “businesses must do everything they can to protect the well-being and financial security of their employees and suppliers…”

 How can leaders build this trust?
 To start, there are three questions they may want to ask:

-The answers to these questions can provide a framework for making the right decision in the short- and long-term, and for building out an effective long-term approach to managing human rights risks.
+The answers to these questions can provide a framework for making the right decision in the short and long-term, and for building out an effective long-term approach to managing human rights risks.

 Many companies are currently facing a range of difficult decisions during the COVID-19 crisis.
 Business leaders have new opportunities during (and after) the pandemic to uphold their commitment to human rights.
 In doing so, they may be able to build trust with a number of different stakeholders.
 Their decisions can represent and reinforce their ethics, leadership and commitment to positive social impact.
-With a robust human rights framework in place, leaders and their organizations can become more confident that they are doing business in a manner that upholds the human rights of various stakeholders, and may even be able to improve human rights above the “old normal,” allowing them to thrive in the Next Normal.
+With a robust human rights framework in place, leaders and their organisations can become more confident that they are doing business in a manner that upholds the human rights of various stakeholders and may even be able to improve human rights above the “old normal,” allowing them to thrive in the Next Normal.